ietf-wg-jsonpath/draft-ietf-jsonpath-base/draft-ietf-jsonpath-base.md

 : A name/value pair in an object.
 (A member is not itself a value.)

 Name:
-: The name in a name/value pair constituting a member.
-(A name is not itself a value.) <!-- should we make it clear that names are (Unicode) strings? -->
+: The name (a string) in a name/value pair constituting a member.
   This is also used in {{-json}}, but that specification does not formally define it.
   It is included here for completeness.